top of page

 GWNZ.png

-Emily is a Massey University Scholar who joined CERG in February 2019.
-Her PhD research focusses on the reproductive biology of New Zealand common dolphins (Delphinus delphis).
-She completed her undergraduate degree in Natural Sciences at Massey University in 2018 and her research interests have always been marine mammals and their environment.
-During 2018-19, she completed a summer research scholarship working on contaminants.
-In December 2019, she attended the World Marine Mammal Conference in Barcelona, Spain, where she presented her undergraduate research on sperm whale strandings (Physeter macrocephalus) in New Zealand.
+Emily is a former Massey University Scholar who completed her PhD in 2023.
+Emily joined CERG in February 2019 to undertake research focused on the reproductive biology of New Zealand common dolphins (Delphinus delphis).
+Prior to this, Emily completed her undergraduate degree in Natural Sciences at Massey University in 2018.
+During 2018-19, she completed a summer research scholarship working on environmental contaminants before attending the World Marine Mammal Conference in Barcelona, Spain in 2019, where she presented her undergraduate research on sperm whale strandings (Physeter macrocephalus) in New Zealand.

 PhD Project: